mohamedhaddi/netwhat/README.md

 You will find in this repository:

-- The [notes](docs/netwhat.md) I've taken while preparing for this project.
-They cover most of the basic information needed for the test.
+- The [notes](docs/netwhat.md) I've taken while preparing for the test.
+They cover most of the basic information needed for it.
 - The [subject file](en.subject.pdf) for more information about the test.